feranmi-oj/Progetto-MongDB-Feranmi-Ojo/README.md

 ## Installation
 * Set a virtual environment
 * Install requirements.txt
-* change database insettings.py
+* change database in settings.py
 * Run the server

-## DJongo-Trade  Presentation
+## DJongo-EXCHANGE Presentation
 To have a preview of the site you can have a look at my PDF presentation file: ""